Top Down Approach to Topological Duality Defects: General Setup

+We emphasize that the branchcut in all cases can be deformed arbitrarily without consequences.
+Branch cuts are not physical, but their endpoints are\footnote{The branch cut arises from a choice of gauge for the background connection $A_1$ of the $SL(2,\mathbb{Z})$ duality bundle as we explain momentarily.
+This localizes an anomaly flow which we can either absorbed by an end point (case 2,3) or flow along a half-line (case 1).
+Different branch cut choices give different choice of gauge, however, end points of branch cuts are gauge invariant.}, and the above cases differ precisely in how branch cut endpoints are realized.

-First consider the setup for case 1.
+We now discuss each case in turn.
+First, consider the setup for case 1.
 The branch cut is stacked with part of the asymptotic boundary, let us therefore move the topological 7-brane into the bulk.
 See the right subfigure in figure \ref{fig:7BraneInfinity2}.
 In the symmetry TFT formalism these two configurations are topologically equivalent.
 There is now a single 5D boundary condition $\ket{P_2,D_2}$ along the asymptotic boundary at $r=\infty$.
 Here $P_2$ denotes the choice of polarization, i.e., which combination of $B_2,C_2$ have Dirichlet boundary conditions imposed and $D_2$ denotes the boundary value for the condition, i.e., $(p_iB_2+q_iC_2)|_{r=\infty}=D_2$ for some collection of integer pairs $(p_i,q_i)$ specified by $P_2$.

 Let us denote the monodromy matrix of the 7-brane by $\rho$.
 Crossing the branch cut, a string labelled by charges $[q,p]$ is transformed to a string with charges $[q,p]\rho$.
 Given a single topological boundary condition $\ket{P_2,D_2}$ which permits strings of charge $[q,p]$ to end on the boundary, it now follows that in the half-spaces $\bar x_\perp< x_\perp$ and $\bar x_\perp> x_\perp$ of the D3-brane worldvolume we have line defects whose charges are multiples of $[q,p]$ and $[q,p]\rho$, respectively (see figure \ref{fig:halfspacegauging2}).
 Stacking the branch cut as shown in figure \ref{fig:7BraneInfinity2} (right to left) now clearly alters the boundary conditions by a monodromy transformation, more precisely its mod $N$ reduction $\rho\in SL(2,\mathbb{Z}_N)$.
 This change in boundary condition is a topological manipulation at the boundary, such as half-space gauging or the stacking of a counterterm along $x_\perp<\bar x_\perp$ in $M_4$ and we propose: